-As mentioned in Here’s The Plan, working from home can cut commute time down for people which means more available hours to log and employees are more productive throughout the day—so why do you think don’t more companies don’t offer this option?
+As mentioned in Here’s the Plan, working from home can cut commute time, which means more available work hours and more productive employees.
+So why do you think more companies don’t offer this option?

-ALLYSON: I think we’re starting to see a shift away from “forced facetime,” but it’ll be a slow evolution.
+I think we’re starting to see a shift away from ‘forced face time,’ but it’ll be a slow evolution.
 There are so many technological tools at our disposal that make it easier, but there are some definite downsides to having a fully remote workforce.
 It’s much harder to establish culture and rapport—so it can take longer to build a well-oiled team.
 And there are some tasks that are just easier to accomplish when you’re sitting next to someone.
-But I see almost no downsides to empowering people to work remotely a couple days a week, particularly if you’re able to cluster that face-to-face team work onto “office” days and have home days be the ones when you’re working on more solitary projects.
+But I see almost no downside to empowering people to work remotely a couple days a week, particularly if you’re able to cluster that face-to-face teamwork onto ‘office’ days and have home days be the ones when you’re working on more solitary projects.

-You talk a bit about the Pomodoro Technique in Here’s The Plan.
-Twenty-five minutes of distraction-free work sessions followed by a short break.
-Do you think this deep-work-then-reward-yourself-with-a-break process is the answer to working distraction-free throughout the day?
+You talk a bit about the Pomodoro Technique in Here’s the Plan: 25 minutes of distraction-free work sessions followed by a short break.
+Do you think this process is the answer to working distraction free throughout the day?